Language and the euro: Latvian

 In Latvian the commonly used term is eiro (which somewhat resembles the West European euro, but has also taken its sound from Eiropa, the Latvian word for Europe).

 In 2004 it was proposed by Terminology Commission of the Latvian Academy of Sciences that standardized usage should be eira as eiro is undeclinable in Latvian.
 The commission argued that a potentially frequently used term needs to fit especially well in the structure of Latvian grammar.
 They suggested that eiro is especially inconvenient to use in dative and locative, which would necessitate addition of valūta ("currency") for clarification.

 However, this decision resulted in public outcry, which resulted in the commission amending its original ruling to state that usage of euro is inappropriate for Latvian, and that eiro is acceptable as a parallel form, but its use should be limited and it should be dropped over time.
-The reasoning was explained, that while they still insist on the use of eira, they acknowledge that a half of users of the language are not content with such a form.
-They explained that the use of euro (and cent without nominative ending) is ill-suited to the language because an eu diphthong does not exist in Latvian, and orthographic rules discourage spellings that don't reflect pronunciation.
+The reasoning was explained, that while they still insist on the use of eira, they acknowledge that half of the users of the language are not content with such a form.
+They explained that the use of euro (and cent without nominative ending) is ill-suited to the language because an eu diphthong does not exist in Latvian, and orthographic rules discourage spellings that do not reflect pronunciation.